 In the case of the Gennadius collection the number in brackets in the notes section of the list where preceded by Genn indicates that the drawing is in that collection and catalogued by that number.
 (The Gennadius numbering system follows alphabetical order of the locations illustrated).
 In other cases the current owner of the drawing is described in full where known, together with sale history, provenance and exhibitions.
 In the case of individual owners, ‘private collection’ is noted unless permission has been received to give the owner’s name.

-The Gennadius collection focuses on Lear’s travels from 3 May 1864, but he arrived in Crete on 12 April.
+The Gennadius collection focuses on Lear’s travels from 27 April 1864 with the vast majority from 3 May onwards, but he arrived in Crete on 12 April.
 Edward Lear – the Cretan Journal includes a few drawings from the earlier period from other collections but these have now been considerably augmented by a search of auction records from the 1930s to date.
 These are included where full details are available from auction catalogues.
 In a few cases possible attributions are shown in italics.

 One sale in 1955, of the estate of Professor R.M.
 Dawkins, Professor of Byzantine and Modern Greek Language and Literature at the University of Oxford, included 42 Cretan drawings, probably the largest single Cretan collection of Lears after the Gennadius one.
 Unfortunately the auction details give location and date, but not Lear’s number, so a fourth section below sets out the catalogue details of the 25 lots in full.
 Many of these, where shown, are certainly or very likely the same as identified numbered drawings in the main listing.
 They are therefore also shown in the main listing in full text where attribution seems certain, or otherwise in italics in the notes section, with cross reference to this third section.
 Some of the other drawings may also have been part of the numbered sequence, and those which are not would properly be additions to the unnumbered drawings in the second section of the list.